Following on from my ‘SEND VCB: What is looks like for us‘ I thought it would be useful to talk a little bit about the actual impact of SEND VCB.

 There are other times when the VCB appears to come completely out of the blue and I am left feeling bemused and shocked.
 What just happened?
 Where did that come from?

 I’m not going to lie, I often feel soul destroyed when yet another item has been damaged/broken or there is yet another hole in the wall or something else that needs to go in the bin.
-I had worked so hard to make and have a lovely home for my girls and bit by bit it was being wrecked before my very eyes.
+I had worked so hard to make and have a lovely home for my girls but sadly bit by bit it was being wrecked before my very eyes.

 There are only so many times you can mend or replace things before you have to come to the conclusion of ‘what’s the point?!’
 Having fairly recently moved into a newly refurbished house, this has felt even more soul destroying to see it already looking like our old house….broken.